 Psychological and Social Impact

 The psychological and social impact of clapping games is profound.
-They foster a sense of belonging and community as players engage in shared activities.
+They develop a sense of belonging and community as players engage in shared activities.
 The rhythmic nature of the game can be soothing and stress-relieving, providing a joyful outlet for emotional expression.
 Additionally, these games encourage non-verbal communication and teamwork, as players learn to anticipate each other’s movements and adjust accordingly.

 Modern Adaptations and Uses